Shoplifting Attorney in Tucson

 Classification of Shoplifting Charges and Penalties:

-The severity of a shoplifting charge in Arizona is primarily determined by the value of the merchandise stolen and, significantly, by your prior criminal history and certain aggravating factors.
+The severity of a shoplifting charge in Arizona is primarily determined by the value of the merchandise and, significantly, by your prior criminal history and certain aggravating factors.
 Shoplifting can be classified as either a misdemeanor or a felony.
-A knowledgeable shoplifting attorney in Tucson will immediately assess the classification and potential penalties you face.
+A knowledgeable shoplifting attorney Tucson clients trust will immediately assess the classification and potential penalties you face.

 Misdemeanor Shoplifting (Class 1 Misdemeanor):